wraithan/wraithan.net/content/Tech/plethora-of-projects.rst

 hackspots.net_
 --------------

+**Since it's new, maybe add information about what it is?**

-This project hasn't even started other than `gathering data`_.
-There is lots of hope in it though, and I really want it to exist.
-It has a lot of potential for those of us in town to discover new places to go, and to provide a place to send people who are new to town.
+This project is still `gathering data`_.
+It has potential to help Portlandians discover new **places to go**, and to provide a place to send people who are new to town.

-The project needs to be inited, in an effort to not polarize to one of the two bigger server side web languages (Python/Ruby) I'll likely be going with nodejs.
-Theoretically there is a code base that was already started but it isn't open source yet and rather than wait/force it to go open, I can just build it myself.
+**(Unclear what "places to go" actually means. (i.e. go do what?
+This could benefit from context, as noted above.)**

+Coding hasn't yet begun.
+In an effort to not polarize Pythonistas or Rubyists, I'll likely use nodejs.

 .. _hackspots.net: http://hackspots.net/
 .. _`gathering data`: https://wraithan.etherpad.mozilla.org/cafe-hacking-pdx